eglassman/overcode/README.md

 * `testcases`: list of strings.
 The ordered list of test cases on which this stack was run.
 The same as the keys of `test_input_outputs`, but ordered.
 * `total_num_tests`: integer, the total number of test cases.
 * `variable_ids`: list of integers indicating which variables are present in this stack.
 Each integer corresponds to the id of a variable in `variables.json`.
 Not used by the view

+### View

+The OverCode user interface is implemented in [Meteor](http://www.meteor.com/).
+The user interface code is located in the `overcode-meteor` directory.

+#### Setting up the view

+Open `overcode-meteor/server/server.js`.
+Underneath the comment that says "Define paths here", define the three variables `results_path`, `data_path`, and `logging_path` so that they point to the appropriate locations on your machine.
+See inline comments.

+#### Running the view

+In the command line, navigate to the `overcode-meteor` directory and run `meteor`.
+Navigate to localhost:3000.

 ## Description of Overcode Pipeline (as of late March)
 ### Interesting Dependencies